jarcilac/item-detail-fronted/README.md

 # Product Detail

-This project is an implementation of a product detail view inspired by MercadoLibre, built with React and TypeScript.
+This project is an implementation of a product detail view, built with React and TypeScript.

 ## Features